-The Company is considered an investment company as defined in Accounting Standards Codification ("ASC") Topic 946 - Financial Services - Investment Companies ("ASC 946").
-The accompanying consolidated financial statements have been prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles ("U.S. GAAP") and pursuant to the requirements for reporting on Form 10-K and Article 6 of Regulation S-X. The consolidated financial statements of the Company include the accounts of the Company and its wholly owned subsidiaries, including Fund II, Fund III, Florida Sidecar, and the Taxable Subsidiaries.
+The Company is considered an investment company as defined in Accounting Standards Codification ($\hat{a} \in ASC\hat{a} \in D$) Topic 946 $\hat{a} \in D$ Financial Services $\hat{a} \in D$ Investment Companies ($\hat{a} \in ASC$ 946 $\hat{a} \in D$).
+The accompanying consolidated financial statements have been prepared on the accrual basis of accounting in conformity with

+U.S. generally accepted accounting principles ("U.S. GAAPâ€□) and pursuant to the requirements for reporting on Form 10-K and Article 6 of Regulation S-X. The consolidated financial statements of the Company include the accounts of the Company and its wholly owned subsidiaries, including Fund II, Fund III, Florida Sidecar, and the Taxable Subsidiaries.

-The Company's financial statements as of December 31, 2017 and 2016 are presented on a consolidated basis.
+The Company's financial statements as of December 31, 2018 and December 31, 2017 and for the years ended December 31, 2018, 2017 and 2016 are presented on a consolidated basis.
 The effects of all intercompany transactions between the Company and its subsidiaries (Fund II, Fund III, Florida Sidecar, and the Taxable Subsidiaries) have been eliminated in consolidation.
 All financial data and information included in these consolidated financial statements have been presented on the basis described above.
 In the opinion of management, the consolidated financial statements reflect all adjustments that are necessary for the fair presentation of financial results as of and for the periods presented.